 But there is a problem with that also.
 For it looks as though "many worlds" must be imaged or viewed from the context of only one world - the world that we know.
 As such, they appear as empty surrogates of our world, for which the term "actuality" is a conceit.

 "Many worlds" is also a transcendentally real formulation.
-The idea supposes that objects are carved out in Nature and correspond to their appearances.
+The idea supposes that objects are carved out in Nature and correspond to their appearances, independently of that appearance.

-In transcendental idealism there is no prospect for "many worlds".
-The supposed idea is an incoherence.
+In transcendental idealism there is no prospect for "many worlds", no prospect for objects as independent existents.
 In TI objects are items of knowledge constructed from templates of experience.
-To premise the idea of other worlds, and the same but "other" selves, on the notion of our own world and the things that we find in it is not something that we would know how to do or even understand.
+To premise the idea of other worlds and the same but "other" selves on the notion of our own world requires a template that isn't found in our world.